Andrew-S-Rosen/cbe504/main.typ

 )<fig:pe_diagram>

-Later in the course, we will describe a related rule-of-thumb known as the Brønsted–Evans–Polanyi (BEP) relationship,#footnote[Also referred to as the Bell–Evans–Polanyi relationship depending on if you prefer to take the credit.] which states that $E_ce("a") prop Delta H^std$ for a given reaction family.#footnote[It is a bit of a tautology in that a reaction family is one that follows the Brønsted--Evans--Polanyi relationship.]
+Later in the course, we will describe a related rule-of-thumb known as the Brønsted–Evans–Polanyi (BEP) relationship,#footnote[Also referred to as the Bell–Evans–Polanyi relationship depending on who you prefer to take the credit.] which states that $E_ce("a") prop Delta H^std$ for a given reaction family.#footnote[It is a bit of a tautology in that a reaction family is one that follows the Brønsted--Evans--Polanyi relationship.]
 Namely, as we will later show,
 $ E_ce("a")  = E_0 + alpha Delta H^std, $
 where this relationship can be thought of as being largely empirical, and $0<= alpha <=1$.
-Nonetheless, it implies that---for a given reaction family---the more endothermic the reaction enthalpy is, the higher the activation barrier tends to be for that process.
+Nonetheless, it implies that---for a given reaction family---the more endothermic (or less exothermic) the reaction enthalpy is, the higher the activation barrier tends to be for that process.
 The $Delta H^std$ values can be obtained from experiments or tabulated thermochemical data,
 #footnote[Recall from thermodynamics that $Delta H^std$, which is the enthalpy change associated with the reaction, can be calculated from the tabulated standard state enthalpy of formation, $Delta_"f" H_(j)^std$, for each species via $Delta H^std = sum_j nu_j Delta_"f" H_(j)^std$.]
 such as the CRC Handbook of Chemistry and Physics.